 Hotel Rewards Programs

 Most major hotel chains offer rewards programs.
 You can do an online search and find many opinions about what the best one is, which gives you “the most bang for your buck,” and which gives you the most points per dollar.
-We belong to Hilton, Marriott, Starwood, Hyatt, IHG, and Club Carlson.
-In the past, we also used Hotels.com, which in effect gives you 10 percent off all rooms, as you get a free night for every 10 you stay.
+At first, we belonged to Hilton, Marriott, Starwood, Hyatt, IHG, Club Carlson, and Hotels.com, which in effect gives you 10 percent off all rooms, as you get a free night for every 10 you stay.
 However, if you are booking any of the major chains, you must do so on their website in order to get points.
 We have winnowed down our memberships to make our lives easier and less complicated, and now use only Hilton supplemented by Hotels.com when the need arises.

 We prefer the Hilton Honors program over all others.
 We have attained a Diamond status with Hilton for the past three years.
 Hilton is very generous with its points, often giving Honors members bonus points for stays.
 The Hilton credit card gives extra points for different categories, depending on the card.
 And, of course, the more you stay at one brand, the more points that build up.
 We have received, and redeemed, millions of points by now, saving us many thousands of dollars per year.
 This year, we estimate our rewards are saving us between $10,000-20,000.

-Last summer, we were in Ireland and the UK for 104 nights.
+In 2017 we were in Ireland and the UK for 104 nights.
 We stayed at Hilton hotels whenever we could.
 Our overall record is startling: out of 104 nights, 60 were FREE on points.
 Another 20 were booked with points + cash (when you have some points to use, but not enough for a whole night), and the cash total for those nights was $39 per stay, per night.
 We only paid full price outright for 24 nights.
 Hilton’s most ubiquitous properties include Hilton, Doubletree, Embassy Suites, and Hampton Inn.
 As Diamond members, we receive free breakfast every morning, regardless of whether or not breakfast is usually included.
 We are entitled to a free upgrade if any are available; in the UK, we were upgraded to suites about half the time!
 Most of the time, checking in, we are given a gift as a thank you for being a Diamond member – snacks, water, soft drinks, cookies.
 And we have access to the Executive Lounge, if the hotel has one (usually only Hiltons and Doubletrees).
 In the Executive Lounge, soft drinks, coffee, tea, water, and snacks are available all day.
 In most, there is an evening reception that includes beer, wine, and hot hors d’oeuvres at a minimum.
-In one Executive Lounge last year, there was always a soup, entree, salad, cheese and crackers, fruit, and dessert.
+In an Executive Lounge in Dubai, there was always a soup, three entrees, salads, sandwiches, cheese and crackers, fruit, and eight different desserts.
 It is an exceptional value for being loyal to Hilton.
 In addition, we always know we will have a clean and beautiful room, a fitness center, pool, etc. We generally live fairly frugally, but a nice hotel is our one indulgence when it is the only home we will have for a few days or weeks.